Grains of paradise

-Aframomum melegueta is a species in the ginger family, Zingiberaceae, and closely related to cardamom.
+Grains of paradise (Aframomum melegueta) is a species in the ginger family, Zingiberaceae, and closely related to cardamom.
 Its seeds are used as a spice (ground or whole); it imparts a pungent, black-pepper-like flavor with hints of citrus.
-It is commonly known as grains of paradise, melegueta pepper, Guinea grains, ossame, or fom wisa, and is confused with alligator pepper.
-The term Guinea pepper has also been used, but is most often applied to Xylopia aethiopica (grains of Selim).
+It is also known as melegueta pepper, Guinea grains, ossame, or fom wisa, and is sometimes confused with alligator pepper.
+The terms African pepper and Guinea pepper have also been used, but are ambiguous as they can apply to other spices such as grains of Selim (Xylopia aethiopica).

 It is native to West Africa, which is sometimes named the Pepper Coast (or Grain Coast) because of this commodity.
 It is also an important cash crop in the Basketo district of southern Ethiopia.

 Characteristics

 Aframomum melegueta is an herbaceous perennial plant native to swampy habitats along the West African coast.
 Its trumpet-shaped, purple flowers develop into pods 5–7 cm long, containing numerous small, reddish-brown seeds.

 The pungent, peppery taste of the seeds is caused by aromatic ketones, such as (6)-paradol (systematic name: 1-(4-hydroxy-3-methoxyphenyl)-decan-3-one).
 Essential oils, which are the dominating flavor components in the closely related cardamom, occur only in traces.

-The stem at times can be short, and usually shows signs of scars and dropped leaves.
-The leaves are narrow and similar to those of bamboo, with a well-structured vascular system.
-The flowers of the herbaceous plant are aromatic, with an orange-colored lip and rich pinkish-orange upper part.
-The fruits contain numerous, small, golden red-brown seeds.
+The stem can sometimes be short and usually shows signs of scars and dropped leaves.
+The leaves are narrow and similar to bamboo, with a well-structured vascular system.
+The flowers of the herbaceous plant are aromatic, with an orange-colored lip and a rich pinkish-orange upper part.
+The fruits contain numerous small, golden, red-brown seeds.

+Ecology

+Melegueta is a major component in the diet of Western Lowland gorilla—around 80 to 90 percent.
+The gorillas eat the entire fruit and act as a source of seed dispersal for melegueta.
+In addition to food, the plant is the most common material used to make nests and beds.